jeffzz2628/jeffzz2628/README.md

-# Hi its ChaeHug here Hoping to be a versatile frontend engineer
+# Hi its ChaeHug here
+Hoping to be a versatile frontend engineer :D

 # STACK
 Python, React, Figma (studing)